DaranishT/ExpoGeo/README.md

 # ExpoGeo

-[cite_start]ExpoGeo is an interactive wiki-based portal designed to streamline expo management by centralizing schedules, exhibitor information, and event documentation[cite: 20, 22].
+ExpoGeo is an interactive wiki-based portal designed to streamline expo management by centralizing schedules, exhibitor information, and event documentation.
 It serves as a comprehensive platform for attendees, organizers, and administrators to connect and manage event data efficiently.

 ![Project Screenshot](screenshots/1.png)